Dario-Maglio/EM-shower-simulator-with-NN/docs/source/index.rst

 Usage
 -----

+If no arguments are passed, the simulation will use random features.
+(not implemented yet -> actually default parameter in use)

-After the Installation, in a python environment you can use the module simply writing
+In a python environment you can use the module simply writing

 .. code-block:: python